leanprover-community/logic_and_proof/first_order_logic_in_lean.rst

       apply h2
     -- END

-The tactic ``apply`` can combine hypothesis and only require us to provide those that remain.
+The tactic ``apply`` can combine arguments and only requires us to provide those that cannot be inferred.
 For example, if we were to immediately do ``apply h1`` when showing ``B y``
 Lean would recognize that we need to supply ``y``